alexehouston/concentration/README.md

 Concentration is a game in which cards are face down and two cards are flipped over each turn.
-The object of the game is to turn over pairs of matching cards within one minute.
+The object of the game is to turn over all pairs of matching cards.

+In my version of Concentration, I've given the game a Sailor Moon twist and the player is given twenty chances to match as many of the Sailor Scouts within a sixty second time limit.

 </div>